Airtightness:

 Airtightness is the leading factor in achieving energy efficiency in home design, construction, and renovation.

 In countries like the USA, UK, and across Europe, minimum airtightness levels are mandated by building codes to meet energy performance targets.
+That’s because airtightness is widely recognised in building science as one of the most effective ways to reduce energy loss.

 Globally respected standards, such as IECC and ENERGY STAR reinforce this.
 At the ANSI/RESNET Conference (November 2023), airtightness was ranked as the single most important factor in residential energy performance.